aws-samples/foundation-model-benchmarking-tool/README.md

 The following enhancements are identified as next steps for `FMBench`.

-1. [**Highest priority**] Convert `FMBench` to a Python package and publish on [PyPi](https://pypi.org/).

 1. Containerize `FMBench` and provide instructions for running the container on EC2.

-1. Add code to determine the cost of running an entire experiment and include it in the final report.
-This would only include the cost of running the SageMaker endpoints based on hourly public pricing (the cost of running this code on a notebook or a EC2 is trivial in comparison and can be ignored).

-1. Support for a custom token counter.
-Currently only the LLama tokenizer is supported but we want to allow users to bring their own token counting logic for different models.

 1. Support for different payload formats that might be needed for different inference containers.
 Currently the HF TGI container, and DJL Deep Speed container on SageMaker both use the same format but in future other containers might need a different payload format.